Written by Tomas Meskauskas

 Remove Lucky Savings from Mozilla FireFox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable these add-ons: "Lucky Savings" and "Lucky Savings Widget".

 If you continue to have problems with removal of Lucky Savings, reset your Mozilla FireFox settings to default.